garytxo/financial-service/README.md

 ## Instructions
-1. The code can be found in github  [financial-service](https://github.com/garytxo/financial-service)
+1. The code can be found in github repo [financial-service](https://github.com/garytxo/financial-service)

-2. Clone locally using
+2. Clone repository locally using

    `git clone https://github.com/garytxo/financial-service.git`

-3. create the financial database schema by opening a terminal and executing the following command

-    `mysql -uroot -Bse'CREATE DATABASE financial'`
-4. Install dependencies and run test
+3. Install dependencies and run test

     `cd financial-service`

     `mvn clean install`

-5. Start your server using
+4. Start your server using

     `cd financial-app`

     `mvn spring-boot:run`

-6. To view the REST API endpoints check the swagger documentation [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
+5. To view the REST API endpoints check the swagger documentation [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

+## Change H2 to Mysql database
+By default the application is configured to run against H2 database, in order to change to run against mysql please following the instructions
+below:

+1. create the financial database schema by opening a terminal and executing the following command

+       `mysql -uroot -Bse'CREATE DATABASE financial'`

+2. Update the application-mysql.properties connection details

+3. Change the active profile to ``mysql` in the application.properties

+    `spring.profiles.active=mysql`

 ## API USAGE
 The following are a list of useful API usages one can perform